Fortuity in the D1-D5 system: Review of the D1-D5 CFT

 \subsection{Exact BPS partition function at $N=2$}

 For $N=2$, the index actually contains the information on the exact degeneracy of \( \frac{1}{4} \)-BPS states \cite{Ooguri:1989fd,Benjamin:2021zkn}.
-At central charge $c=12$, the contracted large ${\cal N}=4$ superconformal algebra has two short multiplets with $j=0,\,\frac12$ and the NS-sector characters $\chi_{2j}$ and a single long mulitplet with $j=0$, $h\ge 0$ and the NS-sector character $\chi_{h,j}$.
-The two short multiplets combine into a long multiplet as \ie \chi_0+2\chi_1= \chi_{0,0}\,. \fe In Appendix~\ref{app:N=2,3indx}, we give the expansions of the characters $\chi_0$ and $\chi_1$.
+At central charge $c=12$, the contracted large ${\cal N}=4$ superconformal algebra has two short multiplets with $j=0,\,\frac12$ and the NS-sector characters $\chi_{2j}$ and long mulitplets with $j=0$, $h\ge 0$ and the NS-sector character $\chi_{h,j}$.
+The two short multiplets combine into a long multiplet as \ie \chi_0+2\chi_1= \chi_{0,0}\,. \fe $\chi_{h,0}$ are related to $\chi_{0,0}$ by $\chi_{h_,0}=q^h \chi_{0,0}$.
+In Appendix~\ref{app:N=2,3indx}, we give the expansions of the characters $\chi_0$ and $\chi_1$.

 It is reasonable to assume that at a generic point in the moduli space, there are no additional conserved currents \cite{Ooguri:1989fd}.\footnote{We thank Nathan Benjamin for a discussion on this point.} We can then write down a formula of the partition function of $\frac14$-BPS states (satisfying \eqref{eqn:BPS_cond}), \ie Z^\mathrm{BPS}_{N=2}=n_0 \chi_0\overline{\chi_0^\mathrm{BPS}}+n_1\chi_1\overline{\chi_1^\mathrm{BPS}}+\sum_{h=1}^\infty N_h q^h(\chi_0+2\chi_1)\overline{\chi_1^\mathrm{BPS}}\,, \fe where $\overline{\chi_{j,{\rm BPS}}}$ consists of the terms in $\overline{\chi_j}$ satisfying the BPS condition, i.e. of the form $\bar y (\bar q^{\frac12}\bar y)^m$ for $m\in\bZ$, \ie \overline{\chi_0^\mathrm{BPS}}:=\bar q^{\frac32} \bar y^4-2 \bar q \bar y^3+2 \sqrt{\bar q} \bar y^2+\frac{1}{\sqrt{\bar q}}-2\bar y\,,\quad\overline{\chi_1^\mathrm{BPS}}:=-\bar q \bar y^3+2 \sqrt{\bar q} \bar y^2-\bar y\,. \fe Taking $\bar y$-derivatives, we find \ie I^{\mathrm{Sym}^2(T^4)}_\mathrm{NS}=\frac12 \bar q^{\frac c{24}-1}\partial_{\bar y}^2 Z^\mathrm{BPS}_{N=2}\big|_{\bar y=\bar q^{-\frac12}}=2n_0\chi_0-n_1\chi_1 - \sum_{h=1}^\infty N_h q^h(\chi_0+2\chi_1)\,. \fe The numbers $n_0$, $n_1$ and $N_h$ can be determined by expanding the modified index given in \eqref{eqn:R_modified_index}, \eqref{eqn:NS_modified_index} in terms of the characters.
 For instance, using the expansions for the index $I^{\mathrm{Sym}^2(T^4)}_\mathrm{NS}$ and the characters $\chi_0$ and $\chi_1$ given in \eqref{eqn:m_ind_N2}, \eqref{eqn:N=2_short_char_j=0}, and \eqref{eqn:N=2_short_char_j=1} in Appendix~\ref{app:N=2,3indx}, we find $n_0=2$, $n_1=5$, $N_2=42$, $N_3=70$, and $N_4=324$.
 The BPS partition function can be expressed in terms of the modified index as \ie Z_{{\rm BPS}}^{(N=2)}={\cal S}_0\overline{\chi_0^\mathrm{BPS}}+ {\cal S}_1\overline{\chi_1^\mathrm{BPS}}\,,\quad {\cal S}_0:= \chi_0\,,\quad {\cal S}_1:=2\chi_0-I^{\mathrm{Sym}^2(T^4)}_\mathrm{NS} \fe The expansions of ${\cal S}_0$ and ${\cal S}_1$ are \ie {\cal S}_0=&\frac{1}{q^{\frac12}}-2\left(y+\frac{1}{y}\right)+q^{\frac12} \left(2 y^2+\frac{2}{y^2}+9\right)-2 q\left(y^3+9 y+\frac{9}{y}+\frac{1}{y^3}\right)+O\left(q^{\frac32}\right)\,, \\ {\cal S}_1=&-5\left(y+\frac{1}{y}\right)+10 q^{\frac12} \left(y^2+3+\frac{1}{y^2}\right)-5 q \left(y^3+15 y+\frac{15}{y}+\frac{1}{y^3}\right)+O\left(q^{\frac32}\right)\,. \fe We give the expansions of ${\cal S}_0=\chi_0$ and ${\cal S}_1$ up to $q^3$ in \eqref{eqn:N=2_short_char_j=0} and \eqref{QuarterBPSDege_2} in Appendix~\ref{app:N=2,3indx}.
 In Section~\ref{sec:N=2cohomology}, we will compare this partition function with the result from the computation of the $Q$-cohomology.